PMEC-OSU/FOSTWIN/docs/index.md

 1. Connect motivated WEC developers with industry leaders and researchers
 2. Build experience with developing **real-time** controllers to produce **net power** (electrical, or other useful work) in WEC devices
 3. Extend on content from the [2019 PMEC Workshop](https://www.energy.gov/eere/water/events/integrated-wec-design-theory-and-practice-workshop) (video below of PMEC Workshop) and learn about the FOSWEC device
-4. Acquire knowledge about WEC modeling and simulation in working with the [FOSTWIN](https://github.com/PMEC-OSU/FOSTWIN) open source repository
+4. Acquire knowledge about WEC modeling and simulation working with the [FOSTWIN](https://github.com/PMEC-OSU/FOSTWIN) open source repository
 5. Learn from Sandia WEC experts and the NAVY about developing System Identification (SID) methods from large scale testing to improve WEC modeling
 6. Deepen understanding of digital twin techniques between the [WECSim](https://wec-sim.github.io/WEC-Sim/master/index.html) and [System Identification](https://github.com/PMEC-OSU/FOSTWIN#system-identification-model) digital twins available in the interface.